cedarvera/bode/README.md

 # bode

-Scape venues that I frequent for concerts and find to musicians and bands that I listen to.
+Scape venues that I frequent for concerts and find the musicians and bands that I listen to.

 ## Requirements